expo/expo/docs/pages/bare/exploring-bare-workflow.md

 ## Initialize a project

-If you’re just starting a new bare project then you should initialize it with `expo-cli` so it will be preconfigured to include relevant Expo tools.
+If you’re just starting a new bare project then you should initialize it with [`create-expo-app`](/workflow/glossary-of-terms#create-expo-app) so it will have the `expo` npm package installed already.

 <Video file="exploring-bare/init.mp4" spaceAfter={30} />